agata-sm/CRISPR-pooled-RSL/README.md

 **This is the preferred way to run the pipeline.** All other ways have not been recently tested.

-The file `nextflow.config` in *the directory where the pipeline is installed* contains profiles for pipeline execution.
-This is different than `nextflow.config` in the project directory where the code is run.

 To run the pipeline in this mode, each process is submitted as a separate job to SLURM queue.
 This saves time (tasks are parallelised).
 The process executing the main pipeline code is run in the login node until the run is completed.